limine-bootloader/limine/README.md

 `limine-install` binaries are provided for Linux and Windows.

-In case one wants to rebuild `limine-install`, simply use `make` in the binary release.
+In case one wants to rebuild `limine-install`, simply run `make` in the binary release directory.

 ## Building the bootloader

-*These steps are not necessary if cloning a binary release.
+*The following steps are not necessary if cloning a binary release.
 If so, skip to* *"Installing Limine binaries".*

 ### Building the toolchain

 This step can take a long time, but it will ensure that the toolchain will work with Limine.
-If on an x86_64 host, with GCC or Clang installed, you can skip to the next paragraph in order to use the system's toolchain instead.
+If on an x86_64 host, with GCC or Clang installed, it is possible that the host toolchain will suffice.
+You can skip to the next paragraph in order to use the system's toolchain instead.
+If that fails, you can still come back here later.

 The toolchain's build process depends on the following packages: `GNU make`, `GNU tar`, `curl`, `gzip`, `bzip2`, `gcc/clang`, `g++/clang++`.